zoffixznet/perl6.party/post/A-Date-With-The-Bug-Queue-or-Let-Me-Help-You-Help-Me-Help-You--Part-2.md

 New contributors help core developers by filtering out the queue, doing preliminary debugging, and writing tests.
 Core developers help new contribitors by tagging tickets, giving direction for how tickets should be resolved, and providing training.
-This in turn, lets new contributors to help back by fixing bugs and... eventually to become core contributors themselves.
+This in turn, lets new contributors help back by fixing bugs and... eventually to become core contributors themselves.